Desecration of History at Arlington National Cemetery Website

 Arlington National Cemetery’s Website Content Update Dated 19 March 2025

-The cemetery’s website states, “Arlington National Cemetery is actively working to update its website and Education Programme content in compliance with executive orders issued by the president and Department of Defense instructions.”
+The cemetery’s website states, “Arlington National Cemetery is actively working to update its website and Education Programme content in compliance with executive orders issued by the president and Department of Defence instructions.”

 They want to clarify that no service members have been permanently removed from the “Notable Graves” section of their website.
-These pages highlight stories of historically significant individuals with accuracy and in commemoration of their service and sacrifice.
+These pages highlight the stories of historically significant individuals with accuracy, commemorating their service and sacrifice.
 All profiles of individuals from the previously listed categories “African American History,” “Hispanic American History” and “Women’s History” can be found in other categories, such as “Prominent Military Figures,” “Politics and Government,” or “Science, Technology and Engineering” (to name a few examples), based on the person’s historical contributions to our nation.

 All Notable Graves profiles can be found at Arlington National Cemetery > Explore > Notable Graves.